I’m currently blogging about a series of DEM in 20 webinars from 1E, you can find each episode that I’ve blogged about (including this one) below:

 - Episode 1.
 How to find and fix Slow Endpoints

 - Episode 3.
 Dealing with annoying admin requests

 - Episode 4.
 That Change Management Success Rate Struggle

 - Episode 5.
-Will Printer Audits continue to exist?
+Will Printer Audits continue to exist? <- you are here

 In this DEM in 20 video, guest Gary Edwards who is a Senior Solutions Engineer at 1E with 30 years of experience, talks us through how Tachyon can help solve this mess.